ivanchromjak/jekyll-theme-eon/_blocks/feature-13.md

 icon: ios-right-navigation-toolbar.svg
 ---

-Display sidebar on pages and posts, create custom sidebars for different pages.
+Display custom left or right aligned sidebars on posts and pages.